 Greek Living Units.
-Fraternities and sororities are associated with MSU through the Interfraternity Council, the National PanHellenic Council, and the Panhellenic Council (see Student Government).
-The Interfraternity Council fraternities and the Panhellenic Council sororities offer the small-group Greek living units with various social, athletic, and scholastic activities.
+The Interfraternity Council fraternities and the Panhellenic Council sororities offer the small-group Greek living units various social, athletic, and scholastic activities.
 Contact the IFC Office at 355-8250; or the Panhellenic Office at 353-2965.

 Cooperative Living Units.
 Co-ops are student owned and managed houses offering social and economic benefits for 12 to 55 members.
 Each house is run democratically.
 Co-ops are listed in the front of the Student Directory.
 Contact the Inter-Cooperative Council, 317 Student Services, 355-8313, 10 a.m. - 5 p.m.
 Monday - Friday.